monash-emu/AuTuMN/README.md

 |   └─ outputs                  Module run outputs (not in source control)
 |
 ├── docs                    Documentation
+|   ├─ schemas                  SQL schemas
+|   └─ tex_description          Descriptions of the modelling-related files, in TeX
+|
 ├── scripts                 Utility scripts
 ├── tests                   Automated tests
 ├── .gitignore              Files for Git to ignore